 If in doubt, email me.

-This is the computer’s specs I’m using now, August 2012.
-I change it from time to time.
+These are the computer’s specs I’m was using, August 2012 to October 2016.
+I changed it from time to time.
 So, older pre-2012 specs were different.

 CPU: Intel(R) Core(TM)2 Quad CPU Q6700 @ 2.66GHz (2666.67 MHz)